Do Anxiety or Obsessive-Compulsive Disorder Symptoms Increase With Postpartum Depression?

 - Be realistic about your expectations for yourself and baby.

-Exercise; take a walk and get out of the house for a break.
+Exercise -- within the limits of any restrictions your doctor may place on your level of activity; take a walk, and get out of the house for a break.

 - Expect some good days and some bad days.